Republic Day (Philippines): Observance

 Initially, the nation's Independence Day holiday (Araw ng Kalayaan) was held on July 4.
 President Diosdado Macapagal moved it to June 12, the date in 1898 on which Emilio Aguinaldo issued the Philippine Declaration of Independence from Spain.
 Philippine Republic Day was created in its place and kept as a holiday under Macapagal, coinciding with the United States' own Independence Day.

-In 1955, President Ramón Magsaysay had issued Presidential Proclamation No. 212, s.
+In 1955, President Ramon Magsaysay had issued Presidential Proclamation No. 212, s.
 1955, which established the observance of Philippine American Day every November 15—the anniversary of the inauguration of the Commonwealth.
 Sometime under the rule of President Ferdinand Marcos, Philippine–American Day was renamed "Philippine–American Friendship Day" and moved to July 4, overshadowing the observance of the date as Republic Day.
 After the 1935 Constitution was suspended under martial law and later superseded by the 1972 Constitution, it was impolitic to remind the nation of the old Third Republic.
 This is why, when President Marcos issued Presidential Proclamation No. 2346 s.
 1984, reference was made to Philippine–American Friendship Day, which was relegated to a working holiday without mention of Republic Day.

 In 1996, President Fidel V. Ramos celebrated the day as Republic Day.

 Delisting

-The practice of celebrating Philippine–American Friendship Day and Republic Day as a non-working holiday was formally abolished in 1987 under President Corazon C. Aquino.
+The practice of celebrating Philippine–American Friendship Day and Republic Day as a non-working holiday was formally abolished in 1987 under President Corazon Aquino.
 Section 26 of the Administrative Code of 1987 specified a list of regular holidays and nationwide special days that did not include July 4.